Marella Dream Cruise Ship Review

 Take a look at our video which will walk you through deck 8.

-The crew and officers on board the Thomson Dream Cruise Ship
+The crew and officers on board the Marella Dream Cruise Ship

 Secondly, we had the pleasure of meeting Octavian the Hotel Manager at the Captains Cocktail Party.
 He was such an interesting guy to talk to and he seemed to pop up everywhere which was great to see the officers so visible on the ship.
 He would always stop for a chat and was really helpful with John getting on and off the ship.